Kalagan people: Language

-The Kalagan language is similar to the Tagakaolo language but have increasingly incorporated some Tausug and Maguindanaon words.
+The Kalagan language is similar to the Tagakaolo language but has increasingly incorporated some Tausug and Maguindanaon words.
 Some also know Cebuano, Filipino (Tagalog), English, and Arabic.
-It is related to the Mandayan language as well as Maguindanaon, Tausug, and Visayan language.
+It is related to the Mandayan language as well as Maguindanaon, Tausug, and Visayan languages.

 Culture

 The Kalagans are self-sufficient farmers, producing nearly all of their own food.
 Wet-rice is grown in the lowlands, and dry-rice and corn are farmed in the upland areas.
 Yams and sweet potatoes are also staple crops.
 Vegetables such as tomatoes, squash, and beans are grown; coconuts abound and many kinds of fruit are available.
 Goats are raised for meat, and chickens are raised for both eggs and meat.
 In addition to farming, the Kalagans catch fish and obtain wild foods and other various materials from the marshes around them.

 Those of highest rank in their society do not perform manual labor.
 Among the rest of the population, male/female division of labor is not very pronounced.
 Generally, men do the plowing, tilling, and other heavy farm work.
 The women do most of the domestic work, often assisted by their older children.

 Traditional Kalagan art includes weaving, basketry, and various ornamental crafts.
 Personal adornment in the form of bright clothing, beaded jewelry, and other accessories is distinctive and colorful.
 On special occasions, graceful dances are performed to the rhythmic music of gongs and other instruments.

 The Kalagan social structure is unusual because it is modified by a system of social rank, certain rules of descent, and distinctive marriage patterns.
 For most purposes, social rank is less important than blood ties.
 Higher-ranking families maintain elaborate genealogies to prove their claims of descent.

 There is a strong preference for marriage between related families, especially marriage to second cousins.
 After marriage, the couple usually resides in the husband's community.
 Today, however, many young couples form their own independent households.